nosoop/sm-plugins/propbonusround/README.md

 A simple patch plugin that disables a spooky glow effect that occurs when certain props are used.
 This fix isn't included in Propify! as to keep the code clean from hardcoded values.
 You might not even use any of the props affected, which would make it kinda pointless.

 ## Propify!
 Plus
 An extension to Propify! intended for those admins that just enjoy turning players into props so much for some reason.
+Includes an enhanced propifying command among other goodies.

 ### Commands
 * `sm_prop_persist <target> <0|1>` Makes the target keep their prop between lives.
 Can also be called by `sm_propp`.
 * `sm_propbyname <target> <propname>` Props a player, using the first prop index containing the specified propname substring, so you don't have to memorize indices that may change when prop lists update.
 Can also be called by `sm_propn`.
+* `sm_addprop <name> <models/path/to/file.mdl>` Temporarily adds a prop to the prop list.
+It's removed when the the prop list is reloaded.

 ### Target Filters
 * `@props` Targets all propped players.